sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 - When a REST/GNMI query is executed, the rest query will be received in the REST/GNMI server.
 - Once the query is received, the credentials are validated.
-- After validating the credentials, the roles for the username is fetched from the USER_TABLE in Redis USER_DB.
+- After validating the credentials, the roles for the username is fetched from the USER_TABLE in Redis STATE_DB.
 - Then the Userole, OperationType and REST/GNMI query XPATH is given to the Validation function to do a trie search.
 - Using the Trie search with the xpath as input, the exact trieNode is found.
 - Then the userrole and operation is searched in the trieNode to get the access type.